-20. The cash payment by the insurer/takaful operator in respect of an insurance settlement claim does not represent a supply by the insurer/takaful operator nor does it represent consideration for a supply made by the insured.
+- 20. The cash payment by the insurer/takaful operator in respect of an insurance settlement claim does not represent a supply by the insurer/takaful operator nor does it represent consideration for a supply made by the insured.
 Hence, indemnity payments or settlements are not subject to GST.
-However, the insurer/takaful operator is entitled to a credit of input tax deemed incurred known as "deemed input tax credit" subject to all of the following conditions:

-Where cash payment is made in pursuant to an insurance policy that is subject to GST at a standard rate;
+However, the insurer/takaful operator is entitled to a credit of input tax deemed incurred known as "deemed input tax credit" subject to all of the following conditions: - (a) Where cash payment is made in pursuant to an insurance policy that attracts GST at a rate of 6%;